jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -N 8100 FILE stat.bin BACKUP 10
 ```
 This will back up the plots every 10 minutes in a file `stat.bin`.
+Minimum backup interval is 5 minutes.

 #### Custom plugins and styles...